-Lindsey represents U.S. clients in high-stakes litigation matters in forums across the country.
-Lindsey also represents global clients in U.S. courts and has significant experience representing companies that conduct business in China, Hong Kong, and Taiwan.
+Lindsey represents U.S. clients in high-stakes litigation matters in forums across the country, as well as global clients in U.S. federal and state courts.
+In particular, he has significant experience representing companies that conduct business in China, Hong Kong, and Taiwan.

 Lindsey focuses on complex breach of contract cases and large-scale litigation matters that require extremely aggressive case strategies and coordination between and among numerous parties in multiple jurisdictions.
 Clients also call on Lindsey to provide general counseling services and leadership with respect to implementing preventative measures and resolving disputes using alternative methods.